 Devote Time to Memorizing Characters

-Over time, learning characters becomes easier because so many elements repeat in the characters.
+As we progress, learning new characters becomes easier because so many elements repeat in the characters.
 The characters all have “radicals”, components which give a hint of the meaning of a character.
 There are also components of the characters which suggest the sound.
-It takes a while to get used to these components.
+These radicals are helpful to acquiring the characters, although not at first.
+As with so much in language learning, too much explanation upfront is a distraction to acquiring the language.
 I found that the efforts of teachers to explain these radicals and other components at the early stages of my learning were not to great avail.
-Only after enough exposure did I understand how these worked, and that sped up my learning of the characters.
+I didn’t understand them.
+Only after enough exposure did I start to notice the components and that sped up my learning of the characters.

 Tip number two is to really put a constant and dedicated effort into learning characters.